lemlac/mulem/docs/reference.md

 Now all the functions line up together, and the next parameters resemble normal assignment.
 Each `() = fn` is an explicit suspension point from the function similar to `yeild` or `await`.
 The remaining part of the function becomes the body of the next function.

-When capturing variables, each returned function needs to capture them seperately.
+When capturing variables, each returned function needs to capture them separately.

 ```
 mu count = 0